 The most recent work to the golf course has been led by Canadian golf course architect, Jeff Mingay.
-Working on VGC was Jeff’s first solo project as a golf course architect after his 10 year stint working with Rod Whitman.
+Working on VGC was Jeff’s first solo project as a golf course architect after his 10-year stint working with Rod Whitman.
 Jeff created a master plan for VGC in 2008 while completing work at Cabot Links, and his work on VGC got started in 2009.
-Over the past 10 years Jeff has remodeled the bunkers, adjusted/widened/melded fairways, expanded/restored green surfaces, added tees, and undertook some sensitive tree work.
+Over the past 10 years, Jeff has remodelled the bunkers, adjusted/widened/melded fairways, expanded/restored green surfaces, added tees, and undertook some sensitive tree work.

 The opening par-5 sets the tone for a fun round and is merely a tease for what you’re about to embark on.
 Before you’re distracted by the ocean, the 1st hole gives you your first chance to appreciate the beautiful bunker work by Mingay.

-The 7th through 9th holes make up a three hole stretch out on a point where it feels like it’s just you and the sea.
-The par-4 7th hole shown below can be anything from a long iron to driver from the tee depending on how aggressive you want to be.
+The 7th through 9th holes make up a three-hole stretch out on a point where it feels like it’s just you and the sea.
+The par-4 7th hole shown below can be anything from a long iron to a driver from the tee, depending on how aggressive you want to be.
 A driver may take the ocean out of play for your second shot, while laying back from the tee could leave yourself with a shot that kind of looks like this, to a very challenging green complex.

-Another thing that makes Victoria Golf Club great is the way in which the layout prioritizes good golf holes over conforming to some odd standard of spreading out the par 3’s or par 5’s.
+Another thing that makes Victoria Golf Club great is how the layout prioritizes good golf holes over conforming to some odd standard of spreading out the par 3’s or par 5’s.
 You’re treated to back-to-back par 3’s at the 8th and 9th holes, and it happens again on the 13th and 14th holes.
 It can be a pleasant surprise to walk off a fun par-3 only to realize that you’re about to play another.

 While the ocean holes at Victoria may be the most memorable, ocean vibes are ever-present throughout the rest of the golf course.
 The variety of holes, unique layout, and amazing green complexes kept my interest from the first to last hole.

-The par-4 18th is an inviting way to finish.
-You can bail almost as far right as you want, but will be left with an unfavorable angle and view to the elevated green.
+The par-4 18th is a delightful way to finish.
+You can bail almost as far right as you want but will be left with an unfavourable angle and view to the elevated green.
 Down the left is the play, but you’ll bring the bunker complex separating the 1st and 18th fairways into play.